liaveliyahu/deep_learning/README.md

 # deep_learning
-A collection of various project using Deep Learning.
+A collection of various projects using Deep Learning.